The AI Revolution in Life Sciences

 2. Build a Portfolio: Showcase your AI projects, especially those with biological applications.

-3. Network Actively: Attend conferences, join professional organizations, and engage with the community.
+3. Network Actively: Attend conferences, join professional organisations, and engage with the community.

 4. Consider Equity: Startups may offer lower base salaries but significant equity upside.